How to Book a Mover

 3. Use proper padding and protection: Use blankets, towels, or furniture pads to cushion the equipment and provide an extra layer of protection.
 During transportation, these soft materials absorb shocks and vibrations.
 Protect any fragile or delicate portions of the appliances, such as glass doors or control panels, by adding extra padding or wrapping them in bubble wrap.

 4. Distribute weight evenly: When placing many appliances into a moving truck, distribute the weight evenly.
-Heavy appliances should be on the bottom, and lighter ones should go on top.
-This aids in the maintenance of balance and stability, lowering the chance of toppling or shifting throughout the motion.
+Heavy appliances should be placed at the bottom, and lighter ones should be placed on top.
+This aids in maintaining balance and stability, reducing the likelihood of toppling or shifting during motion.

 5. Secure loose components: Remove detachable parts from appliances, such as oven racks or dishwasher trays, and load them individually.
 Secure any loose components to keep them from sliding and damaging the appliance or other items in the truck.